Can You Add Square Roots

 Dealing with Different Indices

-While this guide primarily focuses on square roots, it's important to note that adding radicals with different indices requires a different approach.
-You cannot directly add, for instance, √x and ∛x.
+While this guide primarily focuses on square roots, it helps to note that adding radicals with different indices requires a different approach.
+But you cannot directly add, for instance, √x and ∛x.
 Advanced techniques involving rational exponents might be required for such scenarios.

 Frequently Asked Questions (FAQs)